-In 1996, Delaware was the first state to establish a statute permitting the “series LLC,” which allows a single, master LLC to house multiple separate entities.
+In 1996, Delaware was the first state to establish a statute permitting the “series LLC,” which allows a single, master LLC to house multiple separate LLCs.
 In a series LLC, each unit within the series can operate as a separate entity and can even have different members, as well as hold its own assets and incur its own liabilities.

-Although many business owners are attracted to the series LLC because it allows them to form multiple LLCs with greater ease, this structure is only recognized in a few states: Alabama, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, Wisconsin, and Wyoming.
+Although many business owners are attracted to the Series Limited Liability Company because it allows them to form multiple LLCs with greater ease, this structure is only recognized in a few states: Alabama, Delaware, the District of Columbia, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Puerto Rico, Tennessee, Texas, Utah, Wisconsin, and Wyoming.

 Within these states, the statutes providing for series LLCs are all different and the requirements should be thoroughly examined before attempting to structure your business.

 What is the difference between an LLC and Series LLC?

 Both LLCs and series LLCs afford liability protection of the owner’s personal assets.

 A traditional LLC is what’s referred to as a single Limited Liability Company.
-A series LLC is comprised of a master LLC with one or more individual series LLCs under the umbrella of the master.
+A series LLC is comprised of a master LLC with one or more individual series within the umbrella of the LLC.
 The individual series are protected from liabilities and losses suffered by the other individual series and the master LLC.

 What are the benefits of a Series LLC?

 One of the most significant advantages of using a series LLC is that if one of the LLCs gets sued, the assets held by the other entities are not usually vulnerable to creditors or judgments.

 There is also the additional benefit of reduced costs and administrative tasks.
 In some states, the filing fee required is less than the costs of setting up multiple individual LLCs.
 In the same way, the paperwork and filing requirements are usually less burdensome than filing multiple LLCs and other compliance documents for each individual entity.